TheRealBarenziah/waifu-generator/README.md

 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVQYV2NgYAAAAAMAAWgmWQ0AAAAASUVORK5CYII=

 # Since we log the return value with .then(res => console.log(res))
-# , a base64 string representation of our image will be printed in stdout.
+# a base64 string representation of our image is printed in stdout.
 # It is facultative but may come in handy.
-Check the legitness of the string
+Check the string by copypasting it into your favorite browser,
-# by copypasting it into your favorite browser, or whatever.
-Just know it's there !
+# or whatever.
+Just know it's there, in the resolve value !
 ```
 ### Case 2 : providing an option object
 In your `generate.js` file :